 Adhering to the "Risk/Need Responsivity Principle," the program was proactive and began assessing treatment readiness and motivation for change.
-Subsequent to piloting several tools, the internal Changing Offender Behavior committee recommended the Presentence Writer utilize the Texas Christian University Tool.
-TCU as of June of 2012.
+Subsequent to piloting several tools, the internal Changing Offender Behavior committee recommended the Presentence Writer utilize the Texas Christian University Tool (TCU) as of June of 2012.
 The First Presentence Investigation to reflect these findings was submitted to the Court in August of 2012.
+At various intervals of supervision, the TCU is readministered to discern if there have been changes in their readiness for change.